<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 Commercial Vibratory and Orbital Sanders

 For professionals, commercial vibratory and orbital sanders can be easier to control than drum sanders.
-The downside is these machines are typically hefty and can weigh up to 100 pounds.
+The downside is that these machines are typically hefty and can weigh up to 100 pounds.

-Although choosing a more powerful, complicated machine may sound like it'll do a better job, it won't in the wrong hands.
+Although choosing a more powerful, complicated machine may sound like it'll do a better job, it won't be in the wrong hands.
 It's easy to damage flooring and other wood surfaces with a sander you aren't ready to use.

 An excellent option for wood sanding is the OF16S.
 It's a 16" sander that can be used for sanding interior floors and smoothing exterior decks.
 With 120V power and a low speed of 500rpm, it's an excellent choice for beginners and powerful enough for contractors.

-Consider a Multi-Use Tool
+Consider a Versatile Tool

 Multi-use tools are something to be considered if you'll use the machine for multiple projects.
 They're also a great choice if you aren't sure what you'll need for your next project.

-Find a Complimentary Floor Edger
+Invest in a Complimentary Floor Edger

 When working on a project with any hard-to-reach areas, a floor edger is necessary.
 Examples of difficult areas include beneath overhangs or shelving units and around permanent fixtures.
 A floor edger is explicitly designed to reach these areas without causing damage to walls or fixtures.